Macy's, Inc.

 Investment Risk Disclosure

-The stock exhibits significant volatility risk, with a Beta of 1.454 indicating it is 45% more volatile than the broader market.
-This elevated volatility is confirmed by the substantial one-year maximum drawdown of -36.5%, highlighting considerable capital depreciation potential during market downturns.
-Investors should be prepared for price swings that are more pronounced than average.
+Volatility Risk: M exhibits significant volatility risk, with its Beta of 1.525 suggesting it is approximately 53% more volatile than the broader market.
+This elevated sensitivity is confirmed by the substantial one-year maximum drawdown of -36.5%, indicating a high potential for severe price declines during market downturns.

 FAQs